jorismueller/Joris-website/content/authors/admin/_index.md

 I'm a 5th year PhD student at the Northwestern University Department of Economics.
 In my dissertation, I study interactions between the Chinese government and firms, with a focus on contractors implementing Chinese foreign aid projects in developing countries.
 Find out more about this and my other research below.

-I also enjoy teaching applied statistics and econometric methods with a focus on causal inference.
-Prior to my PhD, I worked in the financial sector for several years and got a taste of the Swiss diplomatic service in Southeast Asia.
+I also enjoy teaching statistics and applied econometrics with a focus on causal inference.
+Prior to my PhD, I worked in finance for several years and got a taste of the Swiss diplomatic service in Southeast Asia.

 jorismueller[at]u.northwestern.edu